-Unlike its neighbouring countries, Yemen is not blessed with huge oilfields.
+Unlike its neighboring countries, Yemen is not blessed with huge oilfields.
 Crude-oil production began in 1984, at 8,000 barrels a day, increased to over 438,000 barrels a day in 2004, and then decreased to 130,699 barrels in 2013, according to the U.S. Energy Information Administration.
 Saudi Arabia produces twenty times as much, and Oman twice as much.

-While the oil sector revenues accounted for such a large part of the state’s income, facilities for oil production have never developed to meet the requirements for efficient production.
+While the oil sector revenues accounted for such a large part of the state’s income, oil production facilities have never developed to meet the requirements for efficient production.
 Oil production is decreasing continuously at such a rate that it will prevent the state from depending on high oil prices to compensate for the reduced production.

 Yemen is still a very rural country, with 68 percent (2010 figure) of the population living a self-sufficient, agricultural life in small mountain villages.

 Around half the population still tills the earth to feed itself.
 The small amount of surplus produce is sold at the local market.
-Surplus agricultural value has risen to USD 511 per worker but is still very low, compared with USD 1,100 in Oman, USD 14,000 in Saudi Arabia, or USD 39,000 in the Netherlands.
+Surplus agricultural value has risen to USD 511 per worker but is still meager, compared with USD 1,100 in Oman, USD 14,000 in Saudi Arabia, or USD 39,000 in the Netherlands.

 In 2010, the agricultural sector contributed an estimated 8.3 percent to the gross domestic product (GDP).
 Most of this, however, is from qat production.

 Food security is low.
 More and more land is being set aside for qat cultivation; food production has decreased to a third of the total demand.
 Moreover, in the 1980s, Yemen’s economy shifted to a consumer market fuelled by expatriates’ remittances in Saudi Arabia.